A few weeks after quitting the Crypt Keeper's office in Part One, I started applying for jobs again and I got an interview for an office job.

-I walk in the door and what do I see but none other than a cockroach in the process of dying right next to the chair they had me wait in.
+I walked in the door and what do I see but none other than a cockroach in the process of dying right next to the chair they had me wait in.

 It was so symbolic of how I felt being dressed up in a monkey suit on the verge of losing my freedom again.

-Whereas the doctor found my legal background intriguing, these guys saw it more as a threat.
+Whereas, the Crypt Keeper found my legal background intriguing, these guys saw it more as a threat.
 I didn't get the job.
-Thank god!
+Thank God!

-Something about putting on my monkey suit always makes me feel sick.
-Then to walk in and find a bunch of other applicants waiting for their interview dressed in even fancier monkey suits was utterly depressing.
+Something about putting on my monkey suit for an interview always makes me feel sick.
+It's so fake.
+It's sickening to have to pretend to be something that you aren't for something you don't even want to do in the first place.
+Then to walk in and find a bunch of other applicants dressed in even fancier monkey suits was utterly depressing.

-My name gets called, I get marched down to meet with the All Mighty Cubicle Queen.
-We sit in her little box and all she wants to know is why I left the doctor's office?
+I got marched down to meet with the All Mighty Cubicle Queen.
+We sit in her little box and all she wants to know is why I left the Chiropractor's office?

-Because my boss was the crypt keeper.
-Err, I mean, uh, I left because, uh, it was a negative work environment??
+Because my boss was the Crypt Keeper and treated me like shit.
+Err, I mean, uh, I left because it was a negative work environment.

 Yeah, the more politically correct answer didn't go over well.
+I could see it on her face.
 That was the beginning and the end of the interview and we both knew it.

 She tried to be professional and ask a few more questions, but her irritation of me wasting her time was palpable.
 She was ready for the next monkey in line.

 I left there feeling humiliated and am pretty sure she shredded my application.